Skip to main content

 15. Use the trigonometric sum and difference identities to prove that \(z_{1} \div z_{2}=\frac{r_{1}}{r_{2}} \cdot \operatorname{cis}\left(\theta_{1}-\theta_{2}\right)\)

-This page titled 11.3 Trigonometric Polar Form of Complex Numbers is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 11.3 Trigonometric Polar Form of Complex Numbers is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation